mrmac189/prolug-labs/Linux-Labs/08-variables-conditional-logic/step1/text.md

 Is there any difference between the two above commands?
 How can you prove it?

+We can check the difference with:
 ```plain
 printenv | wc -l
 env | wc -l
 declare -p | wc -l
 set | wc -l
 ```
+- `set` gives us more lines, it will include all env vars, shell vars and functions
+- `declare -p` gives as a little less lines, it will include all env vars and shell vars
+- `printenv` and `env` are quite the same and will give us only env vars

 Test the output of a variable named `$name`